A guide to the best cultural spots of Cairo where locals do their thing — not just the touristy districts or ex-pat suburbs.

 Dokki is a somewhat gentrified but still cool area.
 The apartments in which we’ve stayed have been well-equipped and belonged to the kind of family that had multiple apartments, all furnished.
 There are also a few embassies in the area, including those of Singapore, Malaysia, Belarus, Korea and Pakistan, and some schools serving those communities.

 While Dokki itself is safe, it’s near some poorer parts of the city, including slums like Sudan Nest, west of the area, near the train tracks (see here for a good pictorial review from Reuters).
 That’s not a bad thing, just a reminder of the wealth/poverty gap that is apparent in all major industrialised cities.
-You can totally avoid them for your entire stay without even trying, mostly because it’s never fun playing the game of “Frogger” crossing a main road.
+You can totally avoid them for your entire stay without even trying, mostly because it’s never fun playing the game of “Frogger” crossing a busy road.

 Dokki has lots of small shops, some boutiques, a few big chains (Burger King, H&M) and there are a few decent bars and restaurants.
 You can rent a two-bedroom apartment here for around USD$300-500 a month, and a short-term double room in an AirBnB goes for about $15-30 a night.